 Cuba is a beautiful destination, has beautiful landscapes, and its people is amazing, friendly and happy.

-These are the things you should know before traveling to Cuba.
+These are the things you should know about Cuba before traveling.
 There are many for aspects you should acknowledge before starting your trip, that´s why if you need more information you should contact us.